ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models

-Recently, Multi-modality Large Language Models such as OpenAI's GPT-4(V)~\cite{achiam2023gpt}, Google’s Gemini and SPHINX-X~\cite{gao2024sphinx} have made significant strides in enhancing the ability to perceive and comprehend both text and images.
-These models typically aim to align multi-modal encoders with large language models, a feat achieved by training on numerous text-image pairs or interleaved text-image pairs to foster a more comprehensive understanding of both modalities.
-These large-scale vision-language models often exhibit promising potential in addressing common sense reasoning and demonstrate remarkable generalization in vision tasks.
-However, the application of MLLMs in manipulation tasks~\cite{huang2023voxposer,li2023manipllm}, such as robotic affordance and the design of such robotic systems, remain open challenges.
+Recently, Multi-modal Large Language Models (MLLMs) such as OpenAI's GPT-4V~\cite{achiam2023gpt}, Google’s Gemini and SPHINX-X~\cite{gao2024sphinx}, have significantly advanced the capabilities for understanding and interpreting both text and images.
+These models achieve this improvement by aligning multi-modal encoders with Large Language Models (LLMs) through training on numerous text-image pairs or interleaved text-image pairs to enhance a comprehensive understanding of both modalities.
+As a result, MLLMs exhibit promising potential in addressing common sense reasoning and demonstrate remarkable generalization in vision tasks.
+However, the application of these models in manipulation tasks~\cite{huang2023voxposer,li2023manipllm}, such as robotic affordance understanding and the design of associated robotic systems, continues to present significant challenges.